 Browser updates affect your push notifications as well.
 One question that we frequently hear is “Why is my push notification title and (or) message not being displayed completely?”

 Read on to ensure your push notifications are of the optimal length to get your message across without being cut off.

 Let’s look at these platforms/browsers in a bit more detail.

-Title shows ~55 characters without truncation, while the message can show ~200 characters.
+On Windows 8 (and older versions), title shows ~55 characters without truncation, while the message can show ~200 characters.

 Note: Firefox does not support hero images